mother-of-all-self-hosting/ansible-role-excalidraw/docs/configuring-anki.md

 After running the command for installation, the synchronization server becomes available at the specified hostname like `https://example.com`.

-If using a reverse proxy to provide HTTPS access and serving the instance under a subpath, make sure to include a trailing slash when configuring Anki.
+If using a reverse proxy to provide HTTPS access and serving the instance under a subpath, make sure to include a trailing slash when configuring Excalidraw.
 See [here](https://docs.excalidrawweb.net/sync-server.html#reverse-proxies) for more information.

 ## Troubleshooting